-If a student receives one or more F's in any subject per week, that student will be ineligible to participate in extracurricular activities for the following week.
-During the period of ineligibility, the student may not attend any extracurricular practices or events.
-If a student is ineligible for 4 consecutive weeks, the student will be removed from the activity.
-The ineligible student must return all uniforms and other activity materials in clean and/or good working condition within 7 calendar days of removal from the activity or be required to reimburse the District.
+We will follow the IESA eligibility guidelines; if the student participating in an extra-curricular activity has one F, that student will be ineligible to participate in extra-curricular activities for the following week.
+During the period of ineligibility, the student may not attend any extra-curricular practices or events but should attend after school homework assistance to raise the grades.
+If a student is ineligible for four (4) consecutive weeks, the student will be removed from the activity.
+The ineligible student must return all uniforms and other activity materials to the coach in clean and/or good working condition within seven (7) calendar days of removal from the activity or be required to reimburse the district.
 The eligibility process will begin the first week of each 9-week grading period.
-Ineligibility will be communicated to the parent by the Athletic Director, coach, or Principal.
+Ineligibility will be communicated to the parent by the athletic director, coach, or building principal.
 The first week of each quarter is a grace period week where eligibility is waived.